 It projects an ideal image of what Singapore is to be, rather than just describing what Singapore is, and that projection can perhaps be said to be a passion in itself.

 There’s just one small problem though – the latin origin and meaning of the word passion is suffering.
 Perhaps it would have been prudent to have first checked the dictionaries before launching the brand worldwide.

-Sin Harng Luh is associate professor at the National University of Singapore’s Department of Geography.
+Sin Harng Luh is assistant professor at the National University of Singapore’s Department of Geography.
 Her research focuses on tourism and tourism’s practices within the boundaries of sustainable development and ethical consumerism.